Red River Rivalry: Top-5 games

-Since 1936, when the AP Poll began being released continuously, the Longhorns and Sooners have met 11 times when both have been ranked in the top 5.
+Since 1936, when the AP poll began being released continuously, the Longhorns and Sooners have met 11 times when both have been ranked in the top 5.
 The first instance came in 1950, with the most recent in 2008.
-Unlike most college rivalry games, the results of these games did not usually affect each team's final standings because it's held in early October.
+Unlike most college rivalry games, the results of these games did not usually affect each team's final standings because it is held in early October.
 The 1963 and 1984 games were the only times the teams were the top two in the rankings.

 Oklahoma holds a 6–4–1 record in these top-5 meetings.